Demon Hunter Guide

 Devourer Demon Hunter

-Devourer Demon Hunters arrive in Midnight, and have traded their mastery of Fel magic for the overwhelming power of the Void.
+Devourer Demon Hunters are new to Midnight, and have traded their mastery of Fel magic for the overwhelming power of the Void.
 They harvest the souls of their enemies to transform into a void empowered demon, unleashing the power of the cosmos.
 Its primary resource, Fury, is generated through casting Consume Icon Consume, while the secondary resource - Souls - are shattered when dealing damage with various abilities.
 These are used to access your Void Metamorphosis Icon Void Metamorphosis, which has no standard cooldown, and then gathered while transformed to cast increasingly powerful Collapsing Star Icon Collapsing Stars.

 Devourer has an ebb-and-flow during combat, having a build state that gathers up souls to access Void Metamorphosis Icon Void Metamorphosis, and a spend state while transformed.
 When transformed, your Fury will drain at an increasingly rapid rate, and when you run out entirely, your transformation ends.